 What is Chocolate Santafereño?

 It's a popular drink in Colombia, especially in Bogotá, the countries capital.
 Hot chocolate is a staple in almost every Colombian home.
 In my family, as good “paisas”, we drink this hot chocolate at breakfast with arepa and cheese and sometimes as a “merienda”, an evening snack with Colombian pastries or bread and cheese.

-4 ½ cups whole milk
+- 4 ½ cups whole milk

-2 ½ tablespoons sugar or to your taste
+- 2 ½ tablespoons sugar or to your taste

-¼ teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon